netskopeoss/saucepot/README.md

 ## Disclaimer

-Warning: This tool is intended solely for educational use.
-Using this tool to test hosts without explicit permission is illegal.
-Misuse for malicious purposes may lead to legal consequences.
-The author assumes no responsibility for misuse.
-Use at your own risk.
+This tool is provided solely for educational use.
+Using this tool to test hosts without explicit permission of the host or for any malicious purpose is expressly prohibited and may violate applicable laws.
+The author is not responsible for misuse.
+The author provides this tool “AS IS” without warranty of any kind, and will not be liable for any results of use.